-- remember that it is a minority of children and young people and adults with learning disabilities or autism that display harmful or abusive sexual behaviours.
+- remember that it is a minority of children, young people and adults with learning disabilities or autistic people that display harmful or abusive sexual behaviours.

 - think about why or how the behaviour has developed.
 Is there a risk that the individual has been abused themselves?
 Do they need sex education or information about appropriate social conduct?
 Do they have additional mental health needs?

 - seek help and guidance.
-Look for age-appropriate, specialist multi-agency treatment for children, and programmes adapted for adults with learning disabilities or autism.
+Look for age-appropriate, specialist multi-agency treatment for children, and programmes adapted for adults with learning disabilities or autistic people.

 - ignore concerning behaviours.
 Many adults who sexually abuse others have long histories of worrying or inappropriate sexual behaviours.

 - treat healthy or developing sexual behaviours as abnormal or wrong.
-Adults and young people with learning disabilities and/or austim have the same right to develop their sexual identity, interests and behaviours as those without.
+Adults and young people with learning disabilities and/or autistic people have the same right to develop their sexual identity, interests and behaviours as those without.